Table of Contents

 Learning Through Textbooks: Textbooks, workbooks, and other instructional materials are largely used in traditional education to assist teaching and learning activities.
 Students can study and practice with structured content and exercises from these sites.

 Standardised Evalutaion: In traditional education, assessments usually take the form of assignments, quizzes, exams, and standardized tests.
-Grades are assigned, progress is monitored, and students’ comprehension of the subject matter is gauged through these tests.
+These tests assign grades, monitor progress, and gauge students’ comprehension of the subject matter.

 Classroom Organization: With the instructor at the front of the room and the students arranged in rows facing her, traditional classrooms frequently feature a hierarchical layout.
 Rules and classroom management strategies aid in preserving discipline and order.